-This course is different from the other courses that make up the JD program.
+This course is different from other Law courses.
 It is designed to facilitate students' thinking about law in general rather than learning detailed analysis of the legislation and cases consigned to a particular area of law.
 It will require students to critically consider the nature of law, its role in society, and various perspectives on and critiques of law.

 Newcastle City Precinct